Processo di stampaggio a iniezione di piccoli lotti per parti di prodotti: Una guida pratica alla precisione & Efficienza

 Caso di studio 2: Medical Device Parts

-Una startup 200 biodegradabile (Pla) surgical tool handles needed to meet ISO 13485 standard.
-Essi:
+A startup making 200 biodegradabile (PLA) surgical tool handles needed to meet ISO 13485 standard.
+They:

 • Used a 3D-printed mold for initial samples (50 parti) to test design.